nbfigueroa/SPCM-CRP/README.md

   <img src="https://github.com/nbfigueroa/SPCM-CRP/blob/master/img/RIEM_30.png" width="200"><img src="https://github.com/nbfigueroa/SPCM-CRP/blob/master/img/LERM_30.png" width="200"><img src="https://github.com/nbfigueroa/SPCM-CRP/blob/master/img/KLDM_30.png" width="200"><img src="https://github.com/nbfigueroa/SPCM-CRP/blob/master/img/JBLD_30.png" width="200">
   </p>

 - Also, you can compare the SPCM-CRP to standard Similarity-based clustering algorithms like Affinity Propapgation and Spectral Clustering with k-means [1].

-#### Dependencies
-To run the **comparisons** demo, download the following toolbox and make sure to have it in your MATLAB path:
-- [ML_toolbox](https://github.com/epfl-lasa/ML_toolbox): Machine learning toolbox containing a plethora of dimensionality reduction, clustering, classification and regression algorithms accompanying the [Advanced Machine Learning](http://lasa.epfl.ch/teaching/lectures/ML_MSc_Advanced/index.php) course imparted at EPFL by Prof. Aude Billard.

-If you're not interested in running comparisons, this step is not needed.

 ### References
 [1] Nadia Figueroa and Aude Billard, "Transform-Invariant Non-Parametric Clustering of Covariance Matrices and its Application to Unsupervised Joint Segmentation and Action Discovery." *In preparation for Pattern Recognition*.